 Most private health insurance plans will not cover Abdominoplasty.
-However, if your body shape or symptoms meet the criteria for a medicare item number, you may be eligible for a rebate from your private health fund for hospital, surgical and anaesthetic fees.
+However, there are specific criteria for a medicare item number in patients who have had massive weight loss, which may make you eligible for a rebate from your private health fund for hospital, surgical and anaesthetic fees.
 An application may need to be lodged with pre-operative photographs to Medicare in some borderline cases.
 You must carefully review your health insurance policy to make sure that you are covered for plastic surgery.
 Use the item number given to you when you talk to your insurer.

 Results and Expectations

 Your abdominoplasty surgery will result in a flatter, firmer abdominal contour that is more proportionate with your body type and weight.
 The final results may be initially obscured by swelling and your inability to stand fully upright until internal healing is complete.

 Previous abdominal surgery may limit the potential results of a abdominoplasty.
 In women who have undergone caesarean section, the existing scars may often be incorporated into the new scar.
 As for those who have had a midline incision extending above the umbilicus (belly button), a midline scar will be present in addition to the lower horizontal scar.

 Within a week or two, you should be standing tall and confident about your new slimmer profile.
 This result should be lasting.
 As mentioned before, any significant change in weight or pregnancy may compromise your long-term result.

 Vocabulary to know